Narrative therapy one week training at Dulwich Centre

 About:

-• Exercises designed to practice skills and engage more fully in the narrative worldview.
+Methods of exploring this will include engaging together in interviews and exercises designed to practice skills and engage more fully in the narrative worldview.

 Participants must have attended a Level One Intensive (or its equivalent) in order to enrol in this workshop.
 If you have attended previous narrative therapy training but aren’t sure if it would be the equivalent to a Level One Intensive, please email us.